-SW 625A: Implementation of Research Project (2 units) SW 625B: Implementation of Research Project (2 units)
+SW 6013: Research Project I (1 unit) SW 6014: Research Project II (2 units)

 Note: Thesis versus Research Project

 Students in the MSW Program conduct a Research Project (SW625A/B) as their culminating experience.
 Preparation for this independent project is provided by two courses, SW612 and SW613.
 A Research Project is the equivalent of a thesis in its quality and requirements and is viewed as such by the doctoral programs to which our graduates may apply.
 CSU defines our students' work as a Research Project because it is supervised by an individual faculty member rather than a committee.